Asymmetric dimethylarginine: ADMA and suggested lines of therapeutic research

 and the recent results with manipulating homocysteine levels warrant extreme care with what clinical outcomes might arise from this approach.

 Statins, as well as affecting circulating cholesterol levels, also increase nitric oxide levels and so have a direct effect on blood supply to the heart.
 Elevated levels of ADMA seems to modify this effect and so may have consequences for patients' responsiveness to taking statins.

-Repeated administration of d-amphetamine may decrease ADMA.
+Repeated administration of d-amphetamine may decrease ADMA in mice.